 First, we drop down from the conscious mind, which is only 10% of the mind into the subconscious mind.
 Now we are addressing the whole person, 100% of the mind rather than just treating the symptoms.

-2. It allows you identify the "unfinished business".
+2. It allows you to identify the "unfinished business".

-Clinical hypnotherapy works for depression because it removes the underlying basis of depression and thus cleaning out the bread crumbs completing the unfinished business that otherwise continues to recycle as self-sabotaging thoughts and behaviors.
+Clinical hypnotherapy works for depression because it removes the underlying basis of depression and thus cleans out the breadcrumbs completing the unfinished business that otherwise continues to recycle as self-sabotaging thoughts and behaviors.

 3. It helps you "finish" the "unfinished business" and release the stored emotions/experiences.

-4. It allows you reset or reprogram the trauma out with positivity.
+4. It allows you to reset or reprogram the trauma with positivity.

 With each session of clinical hypnotherapy "we", meaning you and I together, can replace the fearful repetitive thoughts that often haunt people following a traumatic experience.
 Positive affirmations now work because the underlying emotional release has been accomplished.

-5. It helps you use the power of hypnotic suggestion to create long-term improvement.
+5. It helps you use the power of hypnotic suggestions to create long-term improvement.